nuwaran/Real-Time-Weapon-Detection/README.md

 # 🎯 Real-Time Weapon Detection System using YOLOv8 and CCTV Surveillance

 This project demonstrates a real-time AI-powered weapon detection system designed for public and institutional safety.
 The system integrates **YOLOv8** object detection with **CCTV camera feeds**, and runs on a **Raspberry Pi-based custom PCB** for efficient edge deployment.
+Here I added trained yolo model only.
+PCB designs are not added here!

 🗓️ **Project Duration**: Feb 2025 – Apr 2025
 👨‍💻 **Type**: Team Project